Plug-N-Play vs. Hardwired vs. Self-powered

-Self-powered devices are 100% self-contained and self-powered and therefore simple to install.
-Most come with multiple ways to attach the device to the fleet vehicle, equipment or trailer asset.
-They are so easy to install in fact that they are sometimes referred to as “slap-and-track” devices.
-Self-adhesive tape, screws, even magnets are used.
+Self-powered devices are 100% self-contained and self-powered, and therefore simple to install.
+Most come with multiple ways to attach the device to the fleet vehicle, equipment, non-powered asset, or trailer.
+They are so easy to install in fact, that they are sometimes referred to as “slap-and-track” devices.
+Self-adhesive tape, screws, and even magnets are commonly used.

 Portable Between Fleet Assets

 The simple installation required of these GPS vehicle tracking devices also means they are easily moved between your vehicles, equipment, trailers, or other mobile assets.
 This is extremely convenient when it’s time to replace the asset, or if you want to share the device between multiple pieces.
 There’s little need to plan for downtime to remove the self-powered tracking device and install it on the next.